moyhourang/moyhourang.github.io/_posts/2016-02-05-WELLNESS WINS.markdown

 modal-id: 3
 date: 2016-02-05
 img: wellenss_win.png
-alt: Wellness Win
+alt: WELLNESS WINS
 project-date: August 2014
-project-title: WELLNESS WIN
+project-title: WELLNESS WINS
 client: WELNESS WINS
 category: Web Development
 description: Every developer has to start somewhere.
 This was the first website I've ever developed for a client in Hamilton, Ontario, Canada.
 I was responsible for turning an existing PSD design into HTML and CSS.